Thermodynamics of horizons: de Sitter black holes and reentrant phase transitions: Conclusions

 \section{Conclusions}

 The subject of black hole thermodynamics continues to be one of great importance in gravitational physics.
 Over the past fifty years many of the studies in this field have concentrated on the thermodynamics of asymptotically flat and asymptotically anti de Sitter black holes, the latter emerging in light of the AdS/CFT correspondence.
 However, the thermodynamics of asymptotically de Sitter black holes possesses new difficulties and remains relatively unexplored.
 One of the primary reasons is that de Sitter black hole spacetimes are essentially non-equilibrium multi-temperature systems; each horizon is characterized by its own temperature and a first law-like relation.
-Although such laws are not independent and various quantities in them are correlated, it is by no means obvious, despite several attempts in the literature, that a reasonable equilibrium thermodynamic description based on a concept of the effective temperature can be consistently formulated.
+Although such laws are not independent and various quantities in them are correlated, it is by no means obvious, despite several attempts in the literature, that a reasonable equilibrium thermodynamic description based on the effective temperature approach can be consistently formulated.
 This however does not mean that one has to give up on the thermodynamics of these systems.

-In this paper we followed a simple strategy for studying the thermodynamics of de Sitter black holes, that is in a way remarkably analogous to the AdS systems.
-As is customary, we formulated several thermodynamic first laws, one for each horizon, and studied their thermodynamics as if they were independent thermodynamic systems characterized by their own temperature.
-The internal correlation of these systems then enabled us to define a single Gibbs free energy-like quantity $G$ that captures their individual thermodynamic behavior, as well as, putting the obtained knowledge together, contains information about possible phase transitions of the whole de Sitter system.
-In this way we were able to uncover a rich phase structure of de Sitter black holes.
-Namely, although we found that the thermodynamic behavior of the four-dimensional Schwarzschild-dS and charged-dS black holes is relatively uninteresting, we discovered the presence of reentrant phase transitions for the Kerr-dS black holes in six dimensions.
-How many of the phase transitions and critical phenomena observed for the AdS black holes find their analogue in the dS case?
-This remains an interesting question left for future investigations.
+In this paper we proposed an alternative strategy for studying the thermodynamics of de Sitter black holes.
+Namely, we formulated several thermodynamic first laws (one for each horizon, as usual) and studied their thermodynamics as if they were independent thermodynamic systems characterized by their own temperature.
+The internal correlation of these systems then enabled us to define a single Gibbs free energy-like quantity $G$ that captures their individual thermodynamic behavior, as well as containing information about possible phase transitions of the whole de Sitter system once properly combined.
+In this way we were able to uncover the rich phase structure of de Sitter black holes.
+Namely, although we found that the thermodynamic behavior of the four-dimensional Schwarzschild-dS and charged dS black holes is relatively uninteresting, we discovered the presence of reentrant phase transitions for Kerr-dS black holes in six dimensions.